Grace-john/Portfolio/README.md

-The index.html file contains the structure of the web page.
+The index.html file defines the structure of the web page.
-The styles.css file conatins the styling for the webpage The script.js file contains the backend coding.
+The styles.css file contains the styling for the web page.
+The script.js file includes the JavaScript code for dynamic functionality.
+The Imgs folder contains the images used to enhance the visual presentation of the web page.